 The saturation editor is optimized for fine tuning the intensity of each color in the layer.
-It uses a curve to control the saturation of different colors...
+It uses a curve to control the saturation of different colors.

 - Editing the curve: The horizontal line running through the center of the spectrum is a curve.
 You can add points to the curve above any hue, and reposition them to adjust the saturation of that hue. - Adding points: Click anywhere on the curve to add a new point.
 When the first point is added, two additional points will be added on either side of it, so that the adjustment is limited to a specific hue range. - Adjusting points: Drag any point to edit the effect it has on your image colors.
 Drag the point sideways to alter the primary hue it affects.
-Drag it upwards to increase the saturation of that hue, and drag it downwards to reduce the saturation of the selected hue.
+Drag it upwards to increase the saturation of that hue, and drag it downwards to reduce the saturation of the selected hue. - Pick Hue: Use the eyedropper to select a specific hue from your image, for precise adjustments.